 D. 76% Cotton, 24% EME T400

-The fit of blend B is gentler and more relaxed than blend A, and the difference made by that extra 1% of Elastane in blend A is simply incredible.
+The fit of blend B is gentler and more relaxed compared to blend A, and the difference made by that extra 1% of Elastane in blend A is simply incredible.
 Blend B still looks very much like a pair of Skinny jeans, defining the leg all the way through, but it’s never tight around the leg.
-It’s a much better casual everyday choice compared to blend A, since it provides much more comfort.
-Blend A looks like a pair of leggings around the tight, clearly defining it and making it look very strong (assuming you have done your homework during the Lower Body workout sessions at the gym), and then from the knee down it leaves breathing space, positively differentiating itself from the leggings, which we said we are going to avoid at all costs.
+It’s a much better casual/everyday choice compared to blend A, since it provides much more comfort.
+Blend A looks like a pair of leggings around the tight, clearly defining it and making it look very strong (assuming you have done your homework during the Lower Body workout sessions at the gym), and then from the knee down it leaves breathing space, positively differentiating itself from the leggings, which we already said are to be avoided at all costs.
 Overall, blend A is a much better choice for going out.
 For instance, if you match a pair of blend A jeans with a pair of elegant black leather Chelsea boots, those blend A jeans will deliver much more in terms of image compared to an equivalent blend B pair of jeans.
-So far, blend B is for everyday casual situations, while blend A to go out and for more special occasions.
+So far, blend B is for casual/everyday situations, while blend A to go out and for more special occasions.

 Moving on to blend D, I only have a pair of jeans with that fabrics, and they make for very fresh and light summer jeans.
 Recommended.